georgian-io/GAL/README.md

   <h3 align="center">Georgian AI Library (GAL)</h3>

-Welcome to the Georgian AI Library (GAL), where you can learn about cutting-edge AI research and use cases.
+Welcome to the Georgian AI Library (GAL), where you can learn about AI research and use cases.
 Curated by the Georgian AI Team, this repository offers a collection of resources to help you stay up to date with AI developments and apply innovative solutions to your challenges.
 Dive into each research area to find overviews, links to resources, introductory notebooks and more.
 Our goal is to provide the knowledge and tools necessary to harness AI.

 <!--   <p align="center">
     <a href="https://github.com/othneildrew/Best-README-Template">View Demo</a>